faresbs/faresbs.github.io/_posts/2017-01-02-how-to-count.md

 ---
 layout: post
 title:  "Teaching a model how to count with Logistic regression"
 subtitle: In this quick post, we will learn how to build a Logistic regression model from scratch that learns how to count digits.
-The idea is that the model will learn how to count from 0 to 9 in binary; if you give it an input of 0100 (that's 4 in binary), it outputs a 0000010000 or a '5'; Since we have 10 possible classes (0 -> 9), our resulting output for one set of inputs may look like this \[0000000001\] or this \[1000000000\], if the output is 0.
+The idea is that the model will learn how to count from 0 to 9 in binary.
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg